(A) Each dialysis center shall:

 (1) Develop and follow policies and procedures for the provision of care consistent with national standards of care or guidelines;

 (2) Develop and follow protocols for the prevention of disease and infection transmission utilizing standards of care or guidelines for dialysis patients that comply with the regulations for end stage renal disease services contained in 42 C.F.R.
-494.30 (as published in the October 1, 2008 Code of Federal Regulations);
+494.30 (October 1, 2009);

 (3) Provide services in accordance with the clinical capabilities of the facility;

 (4) Develop and follow policies and procedures for the administration of medication;

 (5) Develop and follow policies and procedures for the provision of water and dialysate that comply with the regulations for end stage renal disease services contained in 42 C.F.R.
 494.40 (October 1, 2009 ) and are consistent with the association for advancement of medical instrumentation (AAMI) standards, including criteria for the biological and chemical composition of the water;